JetBrains/teamcity-documentation/topics/create-pipeline.md

 While running this chain, TeamCity will (1) build a Spring Boot application and (2) create its Docker image.
 Then, it will (3-4) check the app with two sets of tests and (5) report the test results.

+>You can also watch our **video guide** on how to [compose a pipeline in TeamCity](https://www.youtube.com/watch?v=p4kCMOehrqs).
+It shows a different example than the one described in this article.

 ## Import Sample Project

 This tutorial uses a sample project with five separate build configurations which we are about to connect.
 To follow the tutorial, you can use the [sample repository](https://github.com/mkjetbrains/TodoApp-NoChain-KTS) and repeat the steps below on your TeamCity server.